LuccaTi/chess-system-java/README.md

 ## Other

-♟️ A lógica do jogo não exigiu framework específico e usou apenas conceitos de níveis básico ao intermediário do Java.
+♟️ A lógica do jogo não exigiu framework específico e usou no máximo conceitos de nível intermediário do Java.